gauravyad86/psycho-2025/README.md

 <div align="center">

-### You need to live alone to be able to get succeed in your life!
+### You need to live alone to be able to get succeed in your life!🤟🏻🤟🏻

 </div>